bkloppenborg/revelation-to-keepassxc/README.md

 5. Import the resulting file into KeePassXC using the "Import CSV" function.
    Be sure to click the "First Record Has Field Names" button and map the column layout as shown below.
-6. Spot check that the import was correct.
+6. Spot check that the import worked correctly.
 If there are problems, please report them using the issue tracker above.

 <image src="screenshots/keepassxc-map-fields.png" width="800px"
        alt="KeePassXC Field Mapping">